scbeom/ctv_tutorial/pages/overview/ov_inputfile.md

 {% include image.html file="ov_multi_tif.png" caption="3D or multi-channel tif images.
 This example has 29 images in a tif file." max-width="500" %}

-* Buttons for changing images in a tif image appears when pausing animation (in lineage view).
+* Buttons for changing images in a tif image appear when pausing animation (in lineage view).

 {% include links.html %}